Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 Crime Scene Investigator Forensic Science Job Outlook

-The job outlook for forensic science degree holders is promising.
+The job outlook for CSI degree holders is promising.
 The U.S. Bureau of Labor Statistics projects employment of forensic scientists to grow 11% between 2021 and 2031, much faster than the average for all occupations (5%).
 Drivers of this growth include additional hiring of forensic science technicians by state and local governments to process their high caseloads, as well as scientific and technological advances that are expected to increase the availability and reliability of objective forensic information used as evidence in trials.

 In addition, U.S. News & World Report ranks “forensic science technician” at #5 on its list of Best Science Jobs for 2022 owing to its high earning potential (largely dependent on geographic location), the diverse array of career possibilities available in forensic science and the relatively low stress level reported by forensic science technicians in the field today.